 ■ Professional training

 In Serbia Zijin Copper we understand the value of educational opportunities in local communities.
 The Company provides an excellent platform for the development of brilliant professional staff and talented students in the field of management.
-The Company delivered the internship contracts to the graduates of the Technical Faculty in Bor, which are in effect until their graduation and include five hours of work in the Company, two hours of learning the Chinese language, as well as monthly monetary fee.
+The Company in the last five years delivered the internship contracts to the graduates of the Technical Faculty in Bor, which are in effect until their graduation.